Wage & Hour

 Becoming a licensed Florida lawyer is Mr. Kuvin's second career.
 Mr. Kuvin spent 25 years in the restaurant business both locally and throughout both the United States and Europe.
 Don Shula’s Steak House and Joe’s Stone Crab are just a few of the well-established restaurants Mr. Kuvin was respectably employed by.

-Mr. Kuvin has been selected as a "Super Lawyer/Top Attorney in Florida - Rising Star" for the years 2013 to 2018.
+Mr. Kuvin has been selected as a "Super Lawyer/Top Attorney in Florida - Rising Star" several times throughout his career.
 Mr. Kuvin had the opportunity during law school to intern for the Honorable Judge William Dimitrouleas of the United States District Court for the Southern District of Florida.

 During his third year in law school, Mr. Kuvin authored and argued his own brief before a panel of three judges at the Third District Court of Appeal in Miami Florida.
 The Court returned a decision in Mr. Kuvin’s favor.
 While the decision was later overturned by the same court sitting en banc, Mr. Kuvin dedicated himself to seeing the law changed.